ArthurSrz/knowledge_glossary/README.md

 <div align="center">

-# 🧠 Data Knowledge Graph
+# 🧠 Data knowledge graph

 **A living ontology of data science, ML, and AI built as an Obsidian vault with typed semantic relationships.**